sudomesh/sudowrt-firmware/README.md

 Depending on the changes made and your system's specs, this shouldn't take longer than 10mins (and has been known to take less than 1min).

-This command executes [entrypoint.sh](./entrypoint.sh) in the docker container.
+The `docker start` command executes [entrypoint.sh](./entrypoint.sh) in the docker container.
 If the process completes successfully, the built firmware images are placed in `/firmware_images` directory of the repo.
 For some history on this build process please see https://github.com/sudomesh/sudowrt-firmware/issues/137 , https://github.com/sudomesh/sudowrt-firmware/issues/110 , and https://github.com/sudomesh/sudowrt-firmware/issues/105 .

 Note building the firmware with out a network connection should be possible, assuming you already have docker installed and the full builder image downloaded.
 This feature could prevent (uncontrolled) external resources from getting pulled into the build process.
 Necessary external resources are pulled in by Travis CI when (re)building the sudowrt/firmware image.
 Ideally, the container images contains all external dependencies, see history on this topic in https://github.com/sudomesh/sudowrt-firmware/issues/116 .